2 (1-pound) Barham Family Farm Flat-Iron Steaks

 1 teaspoon chopped thyme

 Salt and pepper

 Pat the steaks with paper towel and place in a zip-top bag.

-In a small bowl, whisk together olive oil, garlic, wine, rosemary, thyme, mustard, parsley, salt and pepper.
+In a small bowl, whisk together olive oil, red wine, garlic, mustard, rosemary, thyme, parsley, salt and pepper.
 Pour marinade over the steak and allow to marinate in the refrigerator 2-3 hours, but no longer or meat will become mushy.

 This steak is best cooked rare to medium-rare.
 Place the rare pieces of meat back in a medium skillet and cook until desired doneness, but no more than medium rare!

 Sprinkle steak with finishing salt, additional parsley, if desired, and pour the pan juices over all.
 Serve with your favorite salad.